unic/sitecore-module-flex/README.md

 ### 3.23.2

-* TextOnlyField language switch fix.
+* Fixes the issue in TextOnlyField, where after changing the language, the text was still shown in the original language

 ### 3.23.1